1

 of gravitation.
 No other model in mainstream cosmology makes such a claim.

-The Dynamic Steady State Universe has the distinction
+Dynamic Steady State Universe has the distinction of being the first

-of being the first universe-model in the history of cosmology to
+universe model in the history of cosmology to incorporate the concept of a

-In the DSSU model space expansion is a primary dynamic
+space-medium expansion is a primary dynamic activity.
+But note carefully,

-Simultaneously, space contracts elsewhere
+aether expands regionally.
+Simultaneously, aether contracts elsewhere —again,

-The patterned equilibrium is shown in the schematic of
+The patterned equilibrium is shown in the schematic of Fig. 1.

 The model represents dynamic stability: Expansion is in